Medicare Supplement Plans in South Carolina : What's the Difference?

 Medicare Supplement Plan G is rapidly gaining popularity among South Carolina seniors.
 With Plan F going away in 2020, it is expected to be the new gold standard.
 Here are the 10 best Medigap Plan G policies available in South Carolina based on our reviews (click for details):

-Medicare Supplement Plan N is similar to Plan D, but covers Medicare Part B coinsurance costs differently.
+Medicare Supplement Plan N is similar to Plan D, but covers Medicare Part B Coinsurance is a percentage of the total you are required to pay for a medical service. ... costs differently.
 Due to its lower cost and good coverage, it's catching the attention of many South Carolina seniors.
 Here are the 10 best Medigap Plan N policies available in South Carolina based on our reviews (click for details):

-We review all major Medicare Supplement insurance carriers servicing Medigap policies in South Carolina.
+We review all major Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage.... carriers servicing Medigap policies in South Carolina.
 Our reviews are unbiased.
 We use a balanced formula that looks at years in business, A.M.
-Best financial strength rating, plans serviced, plan premiums and fees.
+Best financial strength rating, plans serviced, plan A premium is an amount that an insurance policyholder must pay for coverage.
+Premiums are typically paid on a monthly basis.
+In the federal Medicare program, there are four different types of premiums. ..., and fees.
 Our current formula does not take rate increase history into account.

-Our review of Medicare Supplement Plans in South Carolina are based on a statewide analysis, not nationwide.
-We recommend consumers use our 5-star ratings as one aspect of their decision making process.
+Our review of Medicare Supplement Plans in South Carolina is based on a statewide analysis, not nationwide.
+We recommend consumers use our 5-star ratings as one aspect of their decision-making process.
 It helps compare insurance carriers at-a-glance.